hashicorp/ember-pollster/README.md

 ### Service Usage

-Need to setup an run polling manually?
+Need to setup and run polling manually?
 No problem.
 Ember Pollster exposes a service for this use case:

 ```js